crodriguez4443/dende-arts-site/src/blog/what-is-the-role-of-a-master-in-martial-arts-and-how-it-can-change/index.md

-The provided document does not contain any song lyrics in Portuguese and English, so I cannot apply the table formatting specification.
-This appears to be a blog post about martial arts teaching methods and the evolving relationship between teachers and students in Capoeira.
+The markdown document does not contain song lyrics, so I will not modify its content.
+The text appears to be a blog post about teaching methods in martial arts, specifically Capoeira, and how the traditional master-student relationship is evolving.

-Would you like me to help you with something specific about this document, or do you have a different markdown file with song lyrics that needs formatting?